Is Your CRO Experienced in Clinical Trials With No Clear Pathways?April 5, 2021

 - Adapts to unique study circumstances

-Our partnerships extend through the rare disease space all the way out to patient advocacy groups.
+Our partnerships extend through our therapeutic specialties all the way out to patient advocacy groups.
 ARG drove the success of now FDA-approved Cinryze® because of an exclusive relationship with the U.S. Hereditary Angioedema Association (HAEA), using their patient registry to augment our internal search.
 Faster enrollment equated to first-to-market and over $1B in sales.

 ARG also knows how to navigate environments where there is no established regulatory pathway.
 We were able to succeed with a program in neurogenic orthostatic hypotension, an orphan indication with a minimally effective standard of care, to get FDA-approval of NORTHERA®.
 We used our experienced team members and our collaborative approach to get things done.